OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/_index.md

 Our **mission** is to be the authoritative source for consensus, foster alignment, and drive collaboration among initiatives - NOT to set a standard, but to drive standards.
 By doing so, it provides a safe, open, and independent place to find and share insights for everyone.
 See [AI Exchange LinkedIn page](https://www.linkedin.com/company/owasp-ai-exchange/).

-Maintained here at [owaspai.org](https://owaspai.org) it currently uses both a GitHub repository and a Word Document for contributions.
+Maintained here at [owaspai.org](https://owaspai.org) it uses the GitHub repository for contributions.
 It is is an **open-source living document** for the worldwide exchange of AI security expertise.
 It serves, for example, as input to security standardization for the EU AI Act.
-The site is maintained by OWASP as part of the [OWASP AI guide](https://owasp.org/www-project-ai-security-and-privacy-guide/) project.
+The site is maintained by OWASP as part of the [OWASP AI security & privacy guide](https://owasp.org/www-project-ai-security-and-privacy-guide/) project.
 It will periodically publish content with credited contributions into the Guide.

 ## Other OWASP AI Initiatives

 {{< cards >}}
-    {{< card link="https://owasp.org/www-project-ai-security-and-privacy-guide/" title="OWASP AI Privacy" icon="lock-closed" >}}
+    {{< card link="https://owasp.org/www-project-ai-security-and-privacy-guide/" title="OWASP AI security & privacy guide" icon="lock-closed" >}}
     {{< card link="https://llmtop10.com/" title="OWASP LLM Top 10" icon="brain" >}}
     {{< card link="https://mltop10.info/" title="OWASP ML Top 10" icon="machinelearning" >}}
 {{< /cards >}}